EleonoraMelodia/thrills-react-project/README.md

 ## Technologies Used

-Thrills is developed using React for building a responsive user interface and Tailwind CSS for a modern and clean style.
+Thrills is developed using React with TypeScript for building a responsive user interface and Tailwind CSS for a modern and clean style.

 ## Installation and Usage